Skip to content

 1. Cosyra: cloud Ubuntu container, Gemini CLI pre-installed

 This is what we built.
 A native iOS and Android terminal that connects to a persistent Ubuntu 24.04 container in the cloud.
 Gemini CLI, Claude Code, Codex CLI, and OpenCode are already installed against a current Node 20+.
-You sign in with a Google account (or paste a GEMINI_API_KEY), type gemini, and go.
+You paste a paid GEMINI_API_KEY (the free Google sign-in ended 2026-06-18), type gemini, and go.

 2. Termux on Android, with install workarounds